Mazin-Hnewa/MS-DAYOLO/README.md

 # MS-DAYOLO
-Multiscale Domain Adaptive YOLO for Cross-Domain Object Detection
+This is offical implementation of "Multiscale Domain Adaptive YOLO (MS-DAYOLO) for Cross-Domain Object Detection" based on Darknet (YOLOv4).
+The orginal paper can be found on this link: https://ieeexplore.ieee.org/document/9506039